-Audio quality: can vary so if you plan to do a lot of two-way chat this is a feature to look closer at
+Audio quality: can vary, so if you plan to do a lot of two-way chat, this is a feature to look closer at

 How much should I spend on a video doorbell?

-Video doorbell prices are pretty varied, with older models for under £100 and newer, more feature packed units coming in at over £400.
-Usually you can quite easily decide which works for you based on what you need.
-The problems arise when you need a particular feature that’s reserved only for the higher end models.
+Video doorbell prices are pretty varied, with older models for under £100 and newer, more feature-packed units coming in at over £400.
+Usually, you can quite easily decide which works for you based on what you need.
+The problems arise when you need a particular feature that’s reserved only for the higher-end models.

-Thankfully these have been around long enough now that competition is growing.
-As such everyone is trying to cram in the best features at a lower price.
+Thankfully these have been around long enough now that competition is growing as such.
+Everyone is trying to cram in the best features at a lower price.
 That means you should now be able to get what you want without paying for the top end.

 What other key questions do I need to ask?

 Power can be an issue.
-If you’re going for a battery unit, make sure it’s made to last at least six months or you’ll be annoyed at having to remember to charge the battery.
-Ease of battery access in these models can also be important to help make life simpler.
+If you’re going for a battery unit, make sure it’s made to last at least six months, or you’ll be annoyed at having to remember to charge the battery.
+Ease of battery access in these models can also be essential to help make life simpler.
 In the case of mains power units, be sure they work with your current doorbell wiring or at least come with the adapter to work using that setup.

 How you want to view your callers is another factor.
 Some devices work with third-party video units, like Ring working with Amazon Echo Show, so you can see who’s at your door without even taking your phone out.

-Other units also work with electronic door locks, although this is still in its infancy with mainly US based products.
+Other units also work with electronic door locks, although this is still in its infancy with mainly US-based products.
 But it’s something worth keeping in mind for the long term.

 Field of view could be a factor if the doorbell is going in a tight space.
 Essentially, the wider the field of view, the more you will see.